vic21984/Victoria-Universalis/Victoria Universalis Changelog.md

 * Nerfed Industrial Goods and Consumer Goods national idea bonuses from +6% to +5%.
 * Nerfed Farming and Mining national idea bonuses from +30% to +25%.
 * Slightly increased price of steel and machine parts.
 Rebalanced factory inputs and outputs to account for the increase in price.
-* Added Derivatives, Money Markets, Transformers, Electical Grid, Shift Schedule, and Control Theory inventions to lategame commerce and industry techs.
+* Added Derivatives, Money Markets, Transformers, Electrical Grid, Shift Schedule, and Control Theory inventions to lategame commerce and industry techs.
 * Allowed craftsmen and clerks to migrate to mining provinces with RGO unemployment.
 Previously all POPs were prohibited from migrating to provinces with any RGO unemployment.
 * Imported End of Natural Dyes event from HPM.
 * Nerfed Great Power immigration bonus from 50% to 25%.